jmcerrejon/frodown/README.md

 ## How to use

-Change the constant in the `main.py` file to match your needs.
+Change the constant in the `main.py & categories.txt` files to match your needs.
 Then, run the following commands:

 ```bash
 python -m venv venv